ABOUT US – WHO WE ARE

 Foundation for Hope and Health in Haiti (FHHH) is a 501(c) (3) non profit charitable foundation headquartered in New York whose aim is to provide access to medical care to underserved areas in Haiti.
 The foundation’s primary philanthropic focus is providing healthcare to the poorest and underserved areas of Haiti.
 Our core belief is that healthcare is a human right and as such we collaborate with other organizations and support projects that have positive impacts on the communities we serve.
 FHHH relies on donations from individuals, civic groups, religious organizations, and corporations to achieve its goal of providing services to the poor.

 The January 12 2010 earthquake had a devastating affect on the impoverished nation of Haiti.
 Even prior to the earthquake healthcare statistics were bleak.
-40% of the population has no access to basic healthcare.
-Over half of Haiti’s health services are concentrated in the capital.
-FHHH aim is to correct this paucity by bringing healthcare where ever it is needed.
+47% of the population has no access to basic healthcare.
+Recent data showed that there are about 1400 physicians for a population of about 10 million.